vmware-tanzu/tanzu-dev-portal/content/guides/spring-for-graphql/index.md

     - Coffee and Size are **Object Types** that you define
     - ID and String are built-in Scalar types
 - The `!` simply tells us that you can always expect a value back and will never need to check for null.
-- The schema supports Enum's, Lists, Interfaces, and [more](https://graphql.org/learn/).
+- The schema supports Enums, Lists, Interfaces, and [more](https://graphql.org/learn/).

 **Object Types**